dagster-io/dagster/docs/docs-beta/docs/tutorial/02-your-first-asset.md

 Now that we have the raw data files and the Dagster project setup lets create some loading those csv's into duckdb.

+Asset definitions enable a declarative approach to data management, in which code is the source of truth on what data assets should exist and how those assets are computed.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/In4CUoFKOfY?si=Xnk_CADS1pf7D5BA" title="YouTube video player" frameborder="0" allow="accelerometer; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 ## What you'll learn

-- Creating our intial defintions object
+- Creating our initial definitions object
 - Adding a duckdb resource
 - Building some basic software defined assets

 ## Building definitions object

-The definitions object [need docs reference] in Dagster serves as the central configuration point for defining and organizing various componenets within a Dagster Project.
+The definitions object [need docs reference] in Dagster serves as the central configuration point for defining and organizing various components within a Dagster Project.
 It acts as a container that holds all the necessary configurations for a code location, ensuring that everything is organized and easily accessible.

-1. Creating Definitions Object and duckdb resource
+1. Creating Definitions object and duckdb resource

 Open the definitions.py file and add the following import statements and definitions object.